ztgrace/changeme/README.md

 ## About

-I wrote changeme out of frustration with commercial vulnerability scanners missing common default credentials.
-Getting default credentials added to commercial scanners is often difficult and slow. changeme is designed to be simple to add new credentials without having to write any code or modules.
+changeme picks up where commercial scanners leave off.
+It focuses on detecting default and backdoor credentials and not necessarily common credentials.
+It's default mode is to scan HTTP default credentials, but has support for other credentials.

-changeme keeps credential data separate from code.
+changeme is designed to be simple to add new credentials without having to write any code or modules. changeme keeps credential data separate from code.
 All credentials are stored in [yaml](http://yaml.org/) files so they can be both easily read by humans and processed by changeme.
 Credential files can be created by using the `./changeme.py --mkcred` tool and answering a few questions.

 changeme supports the http/https, mssql, mysql, postgres, ssh, ssh w/key, snmp, mongodb and ftp protocols.
 Use `./changeme.py --dump` to output all of the currently available credentials.